Williams College: Statistics

 Biography

-James Abram Garfield was the 20th president of the United States, serving from March 1881 until his assassination in July led to his death in September that year.
+James Abram Garfield was the 20th president of the United States, serving from March 1881 until his death in September that year after being shot in July.
 A preacher, lawyer, and Civil War general, Garfield served nine terms in the United States House of Representatives and is the only sitting member of the House to be elected president.
-Before his candidacy for the presidency, he had been elected to the U.S. Senate by the Ohio General Assembly—a position he declined when he became president-elect.
+Before he ran for president, the Ohio General Assembly had elected him to the U.S. Senate, a position he declined upon becoming president-elect.

 2. Stephen Sondheim